-The course will run from 9 am to 4 pm every other Saturday (a three week gap over the Easter stretch) for 6 sessions beginning February 21 and ending May 19, 2015.
+The course will run from 9 am to 5 pm every other Saturday for 6 sessions beginning February 20 and ending May 7, 2016.
 Field trips will be incorporated into the scheduled class days.
 A capstone project is expected of participants, as well as the commitment to volunteer for 40 hours during the year.

 The course cost is $275 and includes course manuals and materials.
 Scholarships are available.